reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-As shown above, we can create KafkaTemplate for the specific type and send records to respective topics.
+As shown above, we can create `KafkaTemplate` for the specific type and send user records to designated topics.

 ```java
 @Component